The 10 Best Table Tennis Blades

 video play icon

-This wiki has been updated 28 times since it was first published in October of 2016.
+This wiki has been updated 32 times since it was first published in October of 2016.
 If your game has graduated from Ping-Pong in the garage to more competitive arenas, you may be interested in our selection of table tennis blades.
 As with any sport, the right equipment can make all the difference, and creating a custom racket to suit your personal style can deliver an improvement in speed, control, and spin.
 We've included a mix of intermediate and pro-level options.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Butterfly Timo Boll ZLC-FL